kestra-io/examples/terraform_docs/README.md

 It's worth highlighting that the "Cloud Free" plan is NOT a trial.
 Even though the billing page implies a trial, it's a normal account, but it's limited to only 5 users and doesn't include enterprise features such as policies.

-If you need more than 5 users, Terraform charges 20 dollar per user per month.
+If you need more than 5 users, Terraform charges 20 dollar per user per month (as of May 2023).

 ![img_1.png](img_1.png)